Course Outline

 Introduction to Backend Development for Government

-Understanding How Websites and Web Applications Work in the Public Sector
+Understanding How Websites and Web Applications Work for Government

-Installing Python Packages and Libraries for Government Projects
+Installing Python Packages and Libraries for Government Use

-Preparing Your Backend Development Environment for Government Use
+Preparing Your Backend Development Environment for Government Projects

-Understanding the Difference Between the Presentation Layer (Frontend) and the Server Side (Backend) of a Web Application for Government
+Understanding the Difference between Presentation Layer (Frontend) and the Server Side (Backend) of a Web Application for Government

 Python Fundamentals for Government Developers